JoelSaleem/launcher/README.md

 ### Alias

 In your alias file for the terminal you're using (e.g. ~/.zshrc), create an alias to run the binary.

+## Usage:

+Once Launcher has been opened, you can use the `arrow keys` (up and down) to scroll through the list of options.
+Press `enter` to execute.
+Press `esc` to quit.
+And also start typing to filter the options list.
+Note: the search functionality is an exact, contiguous substring, so no fuzzy search etc.